cosmoscout/cosmoscout-vr/docs/continuous-integration.md

 Both, the externals and CosmoScout's code itself is built with [ccache](https://ccache.dev/) and [clcache](https://github.com/frerich/clcache) in order to speed up build times by a factor of five.
 Between job runs, the object file cache is stored with the [cache action](https://github.com/actions/cache).

+## Unit Tests

+In CosmoScout VR, unit testing is done with [doctest](https://github.com/onqtam/doctest).
+Tests are executed for every build, so the same behavior of `[no-ci]` and `[run-ci]` as above applies here.
 There are two types of test cases, _regular_ tests and _graphical_ tests.

 ### Regular Tests

+Regular tests require no OpenGL and no window.
-In CosmoScout VR, unit testing is done with [doctest](https://github.com/onqtam/doctest).
-You can run all tests which require no OpenGL context with the following scripts.
+You can run them with the following scripts.

 #### Linux: